Shrn-25/ORIENTATION_MPU/README.md

 - **Processing IDE** (3.5.4 or newer) - Download from [processing.org](https://processing.org/download/)
 - **Arduino IDE** - For uploading sensor code
 - **MPU6050 Arduino Library** - Install via Arduino Library Manager

+## Guide to use:
+- upload the MPU_basic code to Arduino Uno (or any boards by doing appropiate modifications))
+- download the 3d model in obj format
+- store it in the same folder as of the .pde file
+- change the name of the 3D object,and PORT in the .pde file
+- connect Arduino
+- Run the .pde file
+- Wait 7 seconds for CALIBRATION
+- Have fun